msolefonte/tww2-vco2-main/docs/factions/dark-elves/README.md

 	    * Nagarythe, Avelorn
 	    * Ghrond, Cult of Pleasure
 * **Route III:**
-	* Construct 3 of the following special buildings:
+	* Construct the following special buildings:
 	    * Palace of Hellebron, Fiery Pits of Sacrifice, Shrine of Widowmaker, Vandalised Court of the Everqueen

 ### Hag Graef